 When Do I Report?

-Call within the agency's next working day during its normal business hours.
+A report shall be made to the licensing agency within the agency's next working day during its normal business hours.

 A written report shall be submitted within seven days following the occurrence of the event.